There are many variations of trusts and the type you need is based solely on the goals you are looking to achieve.

 REVOCABLE TRUST (also called a “Living Trust“)

 A revocable trust is created during your lifetime and usually takes effect upon disability or death.
-It can be changed or revoked at any time prior to said event and the main benefit is the flexibility it offers.
-In many cases, they serve as a will substitute, together with a pour-over will to name guardians for minors and to make sure all assets pass to the trust.
+It can be changed or revoked at any time.
+The main benefit is the flexibility it offers.
+In many cases, Living Trusts serve as a will substitute.
+They are used together with a pour-over will to name guardians for minors and to make sure all assets pass to the trust.

-During your lifetime you retain control of the assets you put in the trust (typically the grantor serves as trustee), and you pay income taxes on any income earned by those assets in addition to the assets being included in your taxable estate since they remain under your control.
-The trust then becomes irrevocable upon death
+During your lifetime you retain control of the assets you put in the trust (typically the grantor serves as trustee).
+The assets are included in your taxable estate since they remain under your control.
+The trust then becomes irrevocable upon death.

 If the goal is to reduce estate taxes or avoid creditors, the trust must be irrevocable.
 An irrevocable trust takes effect immediately and can be changed only in very limited circumstances or by court order.
 Therefore, it’s important for your estate planning attorney to include as much flexibility as possible when the trust is created.